Lyme disease is often called the “great masquerader” because it can present itself with the symptoms of other diseases—including the flu.

 - Neurological complaints,

-- Migratory joint pain (that means the pain moves around—your knees are a common site),
+- Migratory joint pain (that means the pain moves around—the knees are a common site),

 - Generalized chronic fatigue.